Komalpathak2004/Object-Recogination-System/README.md

-# Object-Recogination-System
+# Object-Recognition-System__Infosys_Internship_Oct2024
-Object Recognition System detects and classifies multiple objects in images or video using machine learning models.
-It draws labeled bounding boxes for each object and supports real-time recognition, making it ideal for surveillance, automation, and smart systems.
+The object recognition project aims to develop a system capable of identifying objects in real-time using machine learning algorithms.
+This system will enable the identification of various objects captured by a laptop's camera.